mandeepairborne/samweb/content/blog/the-quill-of-duck/index.md

 {% alert(tip=true) %}
 Recommended banner dimensions are 2:1 aspect ratio and 1920x960 resolution.
 Other sizes will also work, but will be cut off at the bottom/won't be high enough.
 {% end %}

+{% alert(note=true) %}
+The path to the banner should be the same as the resulting path to the post, e.g. `blog/the-quill-of-duck/quill.png`.
+If the folder name has a timestamp, remove it.
+You can simply open the post in your browser and copy the path from the URL.
+{% end %}

 ## The what?